 On Wednesday, 23rd April 1997, a large adult 'black-backed' gull (accompanied by a Yellow-legged Gull) was seen briefly on Zira Islet in the Banc d'Arguin National Park.
 It didn't look quite right for Great Black-backed Gull, its more gentle expression and yellow legs seemed to rule that species out.

 It was at the same place again on the following 30th May, still in the company of a Yellow-legged Gull, when both were seen on the ground and in flight (Pics.
-180-181).
+184-185).
 It was slightly larger than the Yellow-legged and noticeably bigger than Lesser Black-backed Gulls present.
-Follow-ing reference to the literature it was identified as a Kelp Gull and from its behaviour (apparently paired with the Yellow-legged Gull) was presumed to be a male.
+Following reference to the literature it was identified as a Kelp Gull and from its behaviour (apparently paired with the Yellow-legged Gull) was presumed to be a male.
+They were seen together again on 2nd July and were still present right up to 25th September.
+Thereafter they were observed at various times until last seen in December 2007.
+Although they gave every appearance of a pair, breeding was never recorded.